 Added by Shane McCusker on March 1, 2017 at 5:37pm — No Comments

 Based on a suggestion from Andy Headworth and just before St Valentines day, I've been looking at sourcing techniques for recruiters to find love.
 As a result I've added to my Facebook search tool to include 'Relationship Status' and 'Interested In' searches.
-You can now use this to find single…Continue
+You can now use this to find single people who like recruiters.

 Added by Shane McCusker on February 10, 2016 at 10:30am — No Comments

 It is a surprise to me that Sourcing on Facebook is not more common.
 It seems that most recruiters turn first to job boards or LinkedIn or maybe even their own database before venturing further into the many other internet resources available.
-Perhaps these traditional routes offer low hanging…Continue
+Perhaps these traditional routes offer low hanging fruit but we all know that valuable (Passive) candidates can be found elsewhere…Continue

 Big Data has been talked about at length but what is it and how can it help recruiters?
 Unfortunately I fear, Big Data is another one of these technical terms that have been corrupted by sales people in an effort to confuse and further corrupted by the confused, of which there are very many.

 Big Data is a technical term for data sets that are so complex that they…Continue